Diversity & inclusion

 Statistical data for Victorian communities

-The City of Greater Dandenong have collaborated with the VLGA to provide statistical information about social, health and economic outcomes for all Victorian localities.
+The City of Greater Dandenong has statistical information about social, health and economic outcomes for all Victorian localities.

 Victorian Local Government Multicultural Issues Network